McAllen Construction Pre-Treatment Services

 High Water Tables in Some Areas: Parts of the Valley have high water tables that affect how termiticide behaves in soil.
 We adjust application rates and methods based on your specific site conditions.

-Sandy Loam Soil Characteristics: Our soil drains well, which is good for construction but means termiticide can move more than in clay soils.
+Sandy Loam Soil Characteristics: Our soil drains well — good for construction, but it means termiticide can move more than in clay soils.
 We use products specifically formulated for our soil types and adjust application accordingly.

 Irrigation System Timing: If you’re installing irrigation post-construction, we coordinate timing so trenching and installation doesn’t disrupt the termite barrier we’ve created.

-Former Agricultural Land: Many new construction sites in the Valley are converted farmland or citrus groves.
-These sites often have established termite colonies that were living in that soil before development.
+Former Agricultural Land: Many new construction sites in the Valley are converted farmland or citrus groves with established termite colonies already living in the soil.
 This requires more aggressive pre-treatment than treating virgin land.

 Year-Round Construction Season: We build year-round here because weather allows it.
 That also means termites are active during construction in December just like they are in July.
-There’s no “safe” season—protection matters regardless of when you build.
+There’s no “safe” season.

 Pre-Treatment Process Step-by-Step